AI Image Looks Like an Overprocessed 3D Render (Fix the CGI Look)

-The image is clean, well-lit, and technically pretty — but it looks like a frame from a 3D animated movie, not a photograph.
-Skin looks like wax.
-Hair looks like polygons.
-Lighting is too perfect.
-The brain reads “CGI” instantly.
+The image is clean, well-lit, and technically pretty, but it looks like a frame from a 3D animated movie rather than a photograph.
+Skin reads like wax, hair looks like polygons, and the lighting is too perfect.
+Your brain calls “CGI” in under a second.

-This is one of the most common SDXL / Flux symptoms, and it has three independent causes that stack.
-Fix one and it improves; fix all three and it becomes photographic.
+This is one of the most common SDXL / Flux symptoms, and it has five independent causes that stack.
+Fix one and it improves; fix the top three and it usually becomes photographic.

 Common causes